Glossary Of 44 ABA Terms Parents Should Know

 Pivotal Response Treatment (PRT) In ABA Therapy

-Pivotal response treatment is a behavioral treatment processed used for treating autistic patients.
+Pivotal response treatment is a behavioral treatment process used for treating autistic patients.

 Response Cost In ABA Therapy: Complete Guide